Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Fragmenters and their embedding in fragmentation processes

 \subsection{Edge lengths and exponential functionals}

-Continuing to suppose that $(M,M^*)$ is the bifurcator derived from $M$ by size-biased branching, as well as the basic triple of masses $(1 - M_{\tau-}, M_{\tau}^*, M_\tau )$ with sum $1$, for each $\rho >0$ we may consider the triple of {\em exponential functionals}
+Continuing to suppose that $(M,M^*)$ is the bifurcator derived from $M$ by size-biased branching, as well as the basic triple of masses $(1 - M_{\tau-}, M_{\tau}^*, M_\tau)$ with sum $1$, for each $\rho>0$ we may consider the triple of \emph{exponential functionals}

-which can be interpreted as the lengths of branches in a suitably defined random $\rho$-self-similar $\bR$-tree with three branches meeting at a junction point, these branches being labelled by $0 $ for the root, and $\Sigma$ and $*$ for the two leaves associated with $M$ and $M^*$ respectively.
+which can be interpreted as the lengths of branches in a suitably defined random \mbox{$\rho$-}self-similar $\mathbb{R}$-tree with three branches meeting at a junction point, these branches being labelled by $0 $ for the root, and $\Sigma$ and $*$ for the two leaves associated with $M$ and $M^*$, respectively.
 Note that the definition of the $L_i$ depends on the parameter $\rho$, which is suppressed in the notation.
-In particular, if the \Lev\ measure satisfies the regular variation condition $\int_x^\infty\lambda(x)dx=x^{-\alpha}\ell(1/x)$ as $x\downarrow 0$, for some $\alpha \in (0,1)$, these functionals for $\rho = \alpha$ are of special interest \cite{GPYalpha}, as they govern the asympotics of how numbers of new branch points grow along the three branches as new branch points are selected by size-biased sampling from the mass distribution on the $\bR$-tree $\cR_{\Sigma,\Sigma^*}$, which assigns the decrements of $M$ except $M_{\tau-}-M_\tau = M_\tau^*$ to the branch from the root $0$ to leaf $\Sigma^*$, and the remaining decrements of $M^*$ to the branch from the junction point to leaf $\Sigma^*$.
+In particular, suppose that the L\'evy measure satisfies the regular variation condition $\int_x^\infty\lambda(x)\,dx=x^{-\alpha}\ell(1/x)$ as $x\downarrow0$, for some $\alpha\in(0,1)$ and some function $\ell \dvtx (0,\infty)\rightarrow(0,\infty)$ that is slowly varying at $\infty$.
+Then the above functionals for $\rho= \alpha$ are of special interest \cite{GPYalpha}.
+They govern the asymptotics of how numbers of new branch points grow along the three branches, as new branch points are selected by size-biased sampling from the mass distribution on the $\mathbb{R}$-tree $\mathcal{R}_{\Sigma,\Sigma^*}$, which assigns the decrements of $M$ except $M_{\tau-}-M_\tau= M_\tau^*$ to the branch from the root $0$ to leaf $\Sigma^*$, and the remaining decrements of $M^*$ to the branch from the junction point to leaf $\Sigma^*$.
 Let

+where $\xi$ and $\xi^*$ are the two subordinators associated with $M$ and $M^*$.
+According to a known formula for subordinators \cite{BY05},